cmbryan/antioch_orthodox_uk/HOWTO.md

 Run `flutter build appbundle`.
 This will create `build/app/outputs/bundle/release/app-release.aab`.

 3. Use this to publish the release on the Google play store.

+4. Commit the current state to git: `git add -u && git commit -m "..."`

+5. Create a tag for this commit: `git tag -af vX.Y.Z -m "..."`

+6. Push the commit and the tag: `git push && git push --tags`